 Hurdle 1: What do we mean by potential?

 There’s a wealth of research into potential and everyone has a slightly different interpretation and expectation of what it actually means .
 For some, they’re thinking about helping everyone to bring more of their strengths and skills to the workplace.
 Others confuse performance with potential: they see those who deliver results and exceed targets now as the ones who will excel at future, unknown tasks.
-Moreover, as my colleague Jessica describes, often an individual’s potential is viewed as a stagnant, rarely changing label, rather than an evolving and dynamic process.
+Moreover, as previously discussed, often an individual’s potential is viewed as a stagnant, rarely changing label, rather than an evolving and dynamic process.

 At Kiddy & Partners, we take an agile and future-oriented view of potential.
 It isn’t about what an individual has done in the past, but how they can develop and succeed tomorrow.
 Unlocking potential happens when an individual with the right qualities for success is provided with the right opportunities and support to leverage them.
 So, when identifying who has potential to be your future business leaders, you need to look at the specific characteristics that are required and how this is impacted by your unique organisational context.
 This means that ‘potential’ looks different in different companies, across different people and at different moments in time.